Fleet Admiral Allison Reyes

-Following her graduation from Starfleet Academy, she did exactly that.
-After considering several options, Ensign Reyes accepted a posting with the Technical Analysis Bureau of Starfleet Intelligence as an alien technology analyst.
-She spent six months on Earth, and then she shipped off to an outpost along the Cardassian border.
-While the Federation-Cardassian Armistice of 2367 had ended hostilities a year earlier, Starfleet Intelligence remained skeptical about the Cardassian Union, and thus Reyes was part of a large section devoted to analyzing Cardassian technologies.
+Following her graduation from Starfleet Academy, Ensign Reyes did exactly that.
+After considering several options, she accepted a posting as an alien technology analyst within Starfleet Intelligence’s Technical Analysis Bureau.
+She spent six months learning the ropes on Earth, and then she shipped off to an outpost along the Cardassian border.
+While the Federation-Cardassian Armistice of 2367 had ended hostilities a year earlier, Starfleet Intelligence remained skeptical about the Cardassian Union.
+Reyes was part of a large section devoted to analyzing Cardassian technologies.

-By 2370, Reyes had grown tired of desk work.
+Three years into the job, Reyes had become restless behind a desk.
 She wanted to do something more with herself.
-Having read many exciting reports from the field during her time as an analyst, she applied for a field certification.
+Having read many exciting reports from the field during her time as an intelligence analyst, she applied for a field certification.
 Although many analysts struggled with the transition, Reyes took to them naturally.
 She’d scored highly in security, tactical and intelligence at the Academy, and she’d maintained her fitness through her continued pursuit of martial arts.
-Consequently, later that year, she received the certification, and she spent the next couple years operating along the Demilitarized Zone.
-During this time, she was involved with investigations against Xepolite traders brokering arms for Cardassians and Maquis rebels being armed by sympathizers within the Federation.
+Consequently, later that year, she was field qualified, and she spent the next couple years operating along the Demilitarized Zone.
+During this time, she was involved with investigations against Xepolite traders brokering arms between Federation sympathizers and Maquis rebels.

-While working around the Demilitarized Zone, Reyes also had her first run-in with the Dominion.
-In 2372, as rumors ran amok that the Depeta Council had been replaced by Dominion infiltrators, Reyes was attached to a Defiant-class vessel operating near the Badlands when they were attacked by two Jem’Hadar ships.
-Surprised and outgunned, the small escort took a heavy beating, and it would have been destroyed if not for some quick thinking that took them into the Badlands, where they lost their attackers among turbulent plasma storms.
+While working around the Demilitarized Zone, Reyes had her first run-in with the Dominion.
+In 2372, as rumors ran amok that the Detepa Council had been replaced by Dominion infiltrators, Reyes was attached to a Defiant-class vessel operating near the Badlands when they were attacked by two Jem’Hadar ships.
+Surprised and outgunned, the small escort took a heavy beating.
+It would have been destroyed if not for some quick thinking that took them into the Badlands, where they lost their attackers among turbulent plasma storms.
 While only a brief encounter, it made a lasting impression with Reyes.
-It got her asking about how she could get in on the fight with the Dominion, albeit acknowledged as nothing more than a cold war.
-Soon thereafter, the Special Operations Bureau came knocking.
-They needed someone with a deep technical knowledge, who could also hold her own in combat, and Reyes fit the bill.
+It got her asking about how she could get in on the fight with the Dominion, even though, at the time, it was acknowledged as nothing more than a cold war.
+Soon after she started looking, the Special Operations Bureau came calling.
+They needed someone with a deep technical knowledge, who already had intelligence clearance, and who could hold her own in combat.
+Reyes fit the bill.

 DARK MEASURES FOR A DARK ERA (2373 – 2375)

-During her training period with the Starfleet Intelligence Special Operations Bureau, Reyes discovered she had a knack for infiltration, buffeted by her ability to overload power relays and crack computer systems.
-With the seizure of Deep Space 9 toward the end of 2373, she was assigned to a Covert Operations Unit led by a Commander Frank DeVoe, and, for the first time in her career, she started questioning whether she’d made the right choice.
+With the seizure of Deep Space 9 toward the end of 2373, Lieutenant J.G.
+Reyes was assigned to a Covert Operations Unit led by a Commander Frank DeVoe, and, for the first time in her career, she started questioning whether she’d made the right choice.
 Starfleet had entered its darkest hour, and the team she’d been attached to seemed bred for that darkness.
 DeVoe and his team had operated for years behind enemy lines in the Gamma Quadrant in the leadup to the Dominion War.
 They were stone-cold shooters, infiltrators and interrogators.
 They would cross lines no sane human would even consider crossing.
 At first, it made her hair stand on end; however, over time, she came to realize that these operators had an unflinching and unwavering sense of honor, loyalty and duty, and that they were simply doing the dirty job someone had to do to preserve the Federation.

 Reyes remained with the team until the end of the war.
 They went undercover on Betazed to sabotage Dominion security equipment after the system fell in the Battle of Betazed; they raided a Cardassian research facility to obtain information about their orbital defense systems before the First Battle of Chin’toka; they attempted to capture a Breen ship to analyze its energy dampening weapon, although the mission ended in failure and the team almost got slaughtered; and finally, in the preparation for the Battle of Cardassia, they deployed to Cardassia to support the Cardassian Liberation Front.

-When the war ended though, so too did Reyes’ time with the Starfleet Intelligence Special Operations Bureau.
-Though she believed they’d done what needed to be done, she couldn’t keep at it anymore.
+When the war ended, so too did Reyes’ time with the Starfleet Intelligence Special Operations Bureau.
+Though she believed they’d done what needed to be done, she couldn’t keep at it.
 Accepting the first open posting available to her, she transferred back into the Starfleet Intelligence Technology Analysis Bureau.